gdnative-go/gdnative-go/README.md

 **note**: looks like [godot-go](https://github.com/ShadowApex/godot-go) is unmaintained at the moment of writing this lines **2020-03-10**

+**note**: we are currently working into rewriting the  old godot-go completely fro scratch so at some poit we will be offering a full set of Godot  Golang wrappers as a separated library

 ## Motivation

 This project exists for three main reasons